luhirsch/mavic-2026-solution/README.md

 Major requirements:
  - DINOv3: Clone the DINOv3 repo and download weights from the [official repo](https://github.com/facebookresearch/dinov3).
 Make sure to download ViT-S+ (web images) **and** ViT-L (satellite images) weights.
- - PyTorch: DINOv3 requires a recent PyTorch version, this project uses PyTorch 2.6.
+ - PyTorch: DINOv3 requires a recent(ish) PyTorch version, this project uses PyTorch 2.6.
  - LoRA Finetuning: `peft` is a [parameter efficient fine tuning](https://github.com/huggingface/peft) library used for the LoRA fine tuning of the DINOv3 backbone.

 Other standard packages like `numpy`, `pandas`, `scikit-learn`, etc. are also required.